The Specious Present

 Beck (born 1987) graduated in 2010 with a MFA from Whiti o Rehua School of Art, Massey University Wellington.
 Although he has been included in solo and group exhibitions in Wellington, Auckland, Christchurch, Cologne, Paris and Berlin, this is his first major inclusion in a public institution.
 Beck is represented by Hamish McKay (Wellington) and Luis Campaña Gallery (Berlin).

 Andrew Beck will speak about his work in the exhibition at 12pm on Sunday 12 July.
+For a list of the full public programme click here.

 audio, 12 minutes